PART 33: JULIE’S SECRET

-“You mean to tell me that, the time you were told you were insignificant… and that you would never amount to anything… it was your parents who said it?!?”
+“You mean to tell me that, the time you were told you were insignificant… and that you would never amount to anything… it was your parents who said it?”

 Julie managed a small shrug.
 “Yeah, well.
 That’s life.”

-“Like hell it is!”
-Clarke countered.
+“Like hell it is,” Clarke countered.
 “My God, Julie, why haven’t you ever mentioned this?”

 “I… well… no,” Clarke admitted.

 “Exactly.
 It’s like they have two faces, you see.
 The one they present to the public, and the one they present to me.
 So no one else ever gets to see how they really feel.”
 She smiled then, but it was a sad smile.
-“Come to think, maybe that’s a trait I get from them, I don’t know.
+“Come to think, maybe that deception is a trait I get from them, I don’t know.
 Still, it’s why I can’t stand anyone talking to me about my parents.
 On some level, their fakery disgusts me.”

 “We have to do something about this then,” Clarke decided.
-“Talk to a counsellor, or child services or something!”
+“Talk to a counsellor, or child services or something.”